boken-engine/boken-engine/doc/how-to-use-it.md

 ## Sample application

-A boken-based application, ["15 facts of the Universe"](https://github.com/boken-engine/15-universe-facts), can be used to fork and modify.
+A boken-based application, ["The 15 most mind-blowing facts about the universe"](https://github.com/boken-engine/15-universe-facts), can be used to fork and modify.
 It includes a GitHub Actions workflow that builds and generates an IPA file.